turbot/steampipe-export/README.md

 ## Open Source & Contributing

-This repository is published under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+This repository is published under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.

 Please see our [code of conduct](https://github.com/turbot/.github/blob/main/CODE_OF_CONDUCT.md).
 We look forward to collaborating with you!